tusharsadhwani/blog/src/pages/post/cursed-for.md

 ### Time for regex hacks

 To create the encoding, we first need to implement a transformation function.
-I chose to implement one that works ona list of Python source lines.
+I chose to implement one that works on a list of Python source lines.
 Here's the
 boilerplate:

 ```python